mrethana/python-dash-with-tables-nyc-career-ds-062518/README.md

 )
 ```

 First we define which element is going to take the output and which attribute we are going to overwrite.
 Then we define the input for our callback in a list.
 Next, we define our function and how we would like to manipulate our data.
-We will call this function `sort_table` and pass it the an arugment that is going to be the value from the dropdown with the id `sort-by-selector`.
+We will call this function `sort_table` and pass it the an argument that is going to be the value from the dropdown with the id `sort-by-selector`.
 We can call this argument whatever we want, but let's name it `input_value` for now.

 ```python
 def sort_table(input_value):
     # some code
 ```

 The input value is going to be the value of whichever `option` we select in our dropdown element.
-So, our sort logiv will look something like this:
+So, our sorting logic will look something like this:

 ```python
 # datum is a single dictionary